How Australian camping booking systems work: A state-by-state guide

 The lobby system explained

-For high-demand releases, particularly Tidal River at Wilsons Promontory, Parks Victoria uses a Virtual Waiting Room.
-When a release goes live, everyone who joins within the window is placed in a random queue.
+For high-demand releases, particularly Tidal River at Wilsons Promontory, Parks Victoria uses a Lobby and Virtual Waiting Room.
+The Lobby opens before 10am AEDT on release day.
+At 10am sharp, everyone in the Lobby is randomly assigned a queue position.
 It's not about who clicks fastest.
 It's a lottery.

 This is the key detail most campers miss.
-Refreshing the page at 9am sharp won't give you an advantage over someone who joins the lobby 5 minutes later.
-The randomisation means your odds are the same either way.
+Refreshing the page at 10am sharp won't give you an advantage over someone who joined the Lobby five minutes earlier.
+The randomisation means your odds are the same either way — as long as you're in the Lobby before 10am.

 When bookings open

 Parks Victoria releases bookings quarterly.
-The exact dates shift slightly each year, but the pattern is consistent: sites for up to 6 months out become available on a single day.
+The exact dates shift slightly each year, but the pattern is consistent: sites for approximately 6–9 months out become available on a single day at 10am AEDT.
 Mark the release dates in your calendar and set an alarm.
 Once sites are gone, your only option is to watch for cancellations.

 Cancellation policy: 100% refund if you cancel 30 or more days before arrival.
 50% between 8–29 days.
 Nothing within 7 days.
 This creates a predictable pattern: cancellations tend to cluster around the 30-day mark as people lock in their final plans and decide whether to keep or release their bookings.